Kim Yeon-koung: Youth sports academy

 She is dedicated in youth sports development and runs a sports academy and multiple charity activities under her name.
 "I wanted to give back all the goodness that volleyball has given me.
 As time went by, I realized the importance of youth sports, since children who participate in sports activities become more sociable and healthy individuals," she said.

 Social media

-Kim created her YouTube channel on the 14th of July 2019 where she frequently posts videos to share her daily life with her fans.
+Kim created her YouTube channel on 14 July 2019 where she frequently posts videos to share her daily life with her fans.
 As of October 2021, Kim has over 1,400,000 subscribers with over 75 million views.

-Kim is the first volleyball player to achieve more than 1 million subscribers on Youtube.
+Kim is the first volleyball player to achieve more than 1 million subscribers on YouTube.

 Kim also currently has over one million followers on Instagram, making her one of the most followed volleyball players in the whole world.